 From the ‘burnie with the glass-white shiver’ to the ‘deepmaist pit’ of Loch Avon, to the series of oblique sonnets, all the verse was either written in, or inspired by Shepherds hills.
 In the Cairngorms, is filled with light.
-Sunlight, ice-light, ‘skies green as ice’, and water, singing over stone.
+Sunlight, ice-light, ‘skies green as ice’.
+And water, singing over stone.

-And lyrics that linger, long, in the ear.
+Lyrics that linger, long, in the ear.

 Much of Shepherd’s other work – a short story, essays, reviews and assorted prose pieces, was never published outside local magazines and journals and is reprinted here in book form, for the first time.